emanjon/echo-request-tag/draft-ietf-core-echo-request-tag.md

 Unless otherwise specified, the terms "client" and "server" refers to "CoAP client" and "CoAP server", respectively, as defined in {{RFC7252}}.

 The terms "payload" and "body" of a message are used as in {{RFC7959}}.
-The complete interchange of a request and a response body is called a (REST) "operation".
+The complete interchange of a request and a response is called a (REST) "operation".
 An operation fragmented using {{RFC7959}} is called a "blockwise operation".
-A blockwise operation which is fragmenting the request body is called a "blockwise request operation".
-A blockwise operation which is fragmenting the response body is called a "blockwise response operation".

 Two blockwise operations between the same endpoint pair on the same resource are said to be "concurrent" if a block of the second request is exchanged even though the client still intends to exchange further blocks in the first operation.
 (Concurrent blockwise request operations are impossible with the options of {{RFC7959}} because the second operation's block overwrites any state of the first exchange.).